skyvers/Aged-care/readme.md

 - #### Assessment Edit view

-As we finish our edit view for resident and facility document.
-Now, in this step we will do edit view for our Assessment document.
-Assessment document will show sections below:
+This completes the edit views for Resident and Facility documents.
+Next we will create an edit view for our Assessment document.
+The Assessment document will show the following sections:

 1. Resident Info
 2. Assessment Detail